PrasoonRawat/Major-Project/README.md

 Improved Security: Robust encryption and access control ensure the confidentiality of patient data.
 Eco-Friendly: Significant reduction in paper usage, promoting sustainability.
 Patient Empowerment: Provides patients with greater control over their health information.
-MedScan transforms the way patient information is managed, making healthcare more efficient, secure, and patient-centric.
+MediConnect transforms the way patient information is managed, making healthcare more efficient, secure, and patient-centric.